 Each pupil has ten academic slots to fill in his timetable and he must fill all of them.
 There are a number of compulsory subjects: English Language, English Literature, Mathematics and Science must be taken by all pupils.
-Pupils must also opt for at least one modern foreign language from a choice of French, German or Spanish (it may be possible to pick up German or Spanish ab initio if there is sufficient demand).
+Pupils must also opt for at least one modern foreign language from a choice of French, German or Spanish.
 The remaining choices can be chosen freely from the final column of the following list, to total 10 subjects.

 Compulsory One of One of Three from

 English Language Triple Science French Art & Design

 English Literature (default option) German Computer Science

 Mathematics Double Science Spanish Design & Technology

+Drama

-(with a couple of lessons each week of Learning Enhancement in other GCSE subjects) German (ab initio) Drama
+(with a couple of French

-Spanish (ab initio) French

-Geography
+lessons each week of Geography

-German

-German (ab initio)
+Learning Enhancement in the Autumn Term of the Divisions) German

 Greek

 History

 Latin

 Music

 Religious Studies

 Spanish

-Spanish (ab initio)

 Sports Science (PE)

 3 GCSEs in total 3 GCSEs (or 2 if Double Science) 1 GCSE 3 GCSEs in total